 Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts have been paid.

-In general, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+Usually, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-In these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the full payment.
+For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the payment.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+Recurring debt includes vehicle loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Mortgage Loan Pre-Qualifying Calculator.

-Remember these are just guidelines.
-We will be happy to pre-qualify you to determine how large a mortgage you can afford.
+Don't forget these are only guidelines.
+We'd be happy to go over pre-qualification to determine how much you can afford.

 Team USA Mortgage can walk you through the pitfalls of getting a mortgage.
-Call us at 218-237-5128.
+Give us a call at 218-237-5128.